-Criteria JO RC Code explanation Со ommentary Mineral tenement and land tenure status • Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The tenements where the drilling has been completed is 50% held by Panto subsidiary company Pantoro South Pty Ltd in an unincorporated JV with CNC Pty Ltd. These are: M63/325 and M63/112. • The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. • Tenement transfers to Pantoro South are yet to occur as stamp duty assessmer have not been completed by the office of state revenue.
-The tenements preda native title claims. • The tenements are in good standing and no known impediments exist.
-Exploration done by other • Acknowledgment and appraisal of exploration by other parties. • Gold was discovered in the area 1894 and mining undertaken by small Syndicat parties • In 1935 Western Mining established a presence in the region and operated Mainfield and Northfield areas under the subsidiary company Central Norsen Gold Corporation Ltd. The Norseman asset was held within a company struct whereby both the listed CNGC held 49.52% and WMC held a controlling inter of 50.48%.
-They operated continuously until the sale to Croesus in Octo 2001 and operated until 2006.
-During the period of Croesus management focus was on mining from the Harlequin and Bullen Declines accessing the Pats, Bullen and Mararoa reefs.
-Open Pits were HV1, Daisy, Gladstone and Gold Dragon with the focus predominantly on the high grade underground mines. • From 2006-2016 the mine was operated by various companies with explorat being far more limited than that seen in the previous years.
-7 • The Scotia deposit was drilled drilled by CNGC who mined the deposit by b open pit and underground methods between 1987 and 1996.
-Geology • Deposit type, geological setting and style of mineralisation. • The Norseman gold deposits are located within the southern portion of Eastern Goldfields Province of Western Australia in the Norseman-Wil greenstone belt in the Norseman district.
-Deposits are predominantly associa with near north striking easterly dipping quartz vein within metamorpho Archean mafic rocks of the Woolyeenyer Formation located above the Ag Venture slates which occur at the base. • The principal units of the Norseman district, are greenstones which are we dipping and interpreted to be west facing.
-The sequence consists of Penneshaw Formation comprising basalts and felsic volcanics on the east margin bounded by the Buldania granite batholith, the Noganyer Iron Formation the Woolyeenyer formation comprising pillow basalts intruded by gabbros a the Mount Kirk Formation a mixed assemblage.
-Appendix 2: Page
+Criteria JC ORC Code explanation Coı mmentary Mineral tenement and land tenure status • Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. • The tenements where the drilling has been completed is 50% held by Pantoro subsidiary company Pantoro South Pty Ltd in an unincorporated JV with CNGC Pty Ltd. These are: M63/325 and M63/112. • • Tenement transfers to Pantoro South are yet to occur as stamp duty assessments have not been completed by the office of state revenue.
+The tenements predate native title claims.
+The tenements are in good standing and no known impediments exist.
+Exploration done by other • Acknowledgment and appraisal of exploration by other parties. • Gold was discovered in the area 1894 and mining undertaken by small Syndicates. parties • In 1935 Western Mining established a presence in the region and operated the Mainfield and Northfield areas under the subsidiary company Central Norseman Gold Corporation Ltd. The Norseman asset was held within a company structure whereby both the listed CNGC held 49.52% and WMC held a controlling interest of 50.48%.
+They operated continuously until the sale to Croesus in October 2001 and operated until 2006.
+During the period of Croesus management the focus was on mining from the Harlequin and Bullen Declines accessing the St Pats, Bullen and Mararoa reefs.
+Open Pits were HV1, Daisy, Gladstone and Golden Dragon with the focus predominantly on the high grade underground mines. • From 2006-2016 the mine was operated by various companies with exploration being far more limited than that seen in the previous years. • The Scotia deposit was drilled drilled by CNGC who mined the deposit by both open pit and underground methods between 1987 and 1996.
+Geology • Deposit type, geological setting and style of mineralisation. • The Norseman gold deposits are located within the southern portion of the Eastern Goldfields Province of Western Australia in the Norseman-Wiluna greenstone belt in the Norseman district.
+Deposits are predominantly associated with near north striking easterly dipping quartz vein within metamorphosed Archean mafic rocks of the Woolyeenyer Formation located above the Agnes Venture slates which occur at the base. • The principal units of the Norseman district, are greenstones which are west dipping and interpreted to be west facing.
+The sequence consists of the Penneshaw Formation comprising basalts and felsic volcanics on the eastern margin bounded by the Buldania granite batholith, the Noganyer Iron Formation, the Woolyeenyer formation comprising pillow basalts intruded by gabbros and the Mount Kirk Formation a mixed assemblage.